dmtana/YT_downloader/README.md

 <h2>How to create your own YT_downloader bot</h2>

-Fisrt off all you need to install <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> on youre computer PC or Linux or Mac.
+Fisrt off all you need to install <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> on youre PC or Linux or Mac.
 Then you need download <a href="https://github.com/aiogram/aiogram">aiogram</a> and <a href="https://ffmpeg.org/" class="link">ffmpeg</a>.
 You need to place ffmpeg.exe in the root of the project with the executable code if You have Windows.
 For Linux or Mac just install using terminal or <a href="https://brew.sh/">homebrew</a>.